 - 1. The final product must be a manuscript of length appropriate for submission to a professional journal, and judged by the Major Professor and the graders of the paper to represent "publishable quality" with respect to a relevant refereed journal.
-Actual publication, with the Major Professor as co-author as appropriate, is encouraged but not required. - 2.
+Actual publication, with the Major Professor as co-author as appropriate, is encouraged but not required.
+The paper should include a title page that includes the names of the author and the graders of the paper, and the year that the paper was completed. - 2.
 The paper should have a forest management orientation.
 It may address a specific forest management problem, or it might have a more philosophical or theoretical orientation.
-Examples of professional paper topics include the following: - an article describing the forest management philosophy and practices of Native Americans; - a literature review relating to specific forest management policies or activities of an agency such as the USDA Forest Service; - an analysis of the potential application of forest management principles to community forestry in the tropics;
+Examples of professional paper topics include the following:

-- a paper describing the utility of technology such as an electronic spreadsheet or geographical information system for solving forest management problems; - an analysis of potential local, regional, national, or international economic impacts associated with forest management as compared to commodity-oriented management; - an analysis of a complex local, regional, national, or international natural resources problem that has implications for forest management; - a compilation of background material that might form the basis for a research proposal relating to forest management; - results of pilot studies or establishment of research methodologies for future analysis.
+- an article describing the forest management philosophy and practices of Native Americans; - a literature review relating to specific forest management policies or activities of an agency such as the USDA Forest Service; - an analysis of the potential application of forest management principles to community forestry in the tropics; - a paper describing the utility of technology such as an electronic spreadsheet or geographical information system for solving forest management problems; - an analysis of potential local, regional, national, or international economic impacts associated with forest management as compared to commodity-oriented management; - an analysis of a complex local, regional, national, or international natural resources problem that has implications for forest management; - a compilation of background material that might form the basis for a research proposal relating to forest management; - results of pilot studies or establishment of research methodologies for future analysis.